 - Ongoing obligations for tax, payroll, benefits, and compliance.

-Use an Employer of Record
+Use an Employer of Record (EOR)

 Don’t want to deal with setting up a legal entity?
 An EOR simplifies the process of hiring international employees by handling them on your behalf.
 They become the legal employer and handle all the admin – payroll, taxes, benefits, and local compliance – while you manage your global team’s day-to-day work.
+EORs manage payroll management and ensure all local tax obligations are met, removing the burden of navigating complex foreign tax systems from your internal team.

 EORs are ideal for companies testing international markets, running distributed teams, or hiring in countries where they don’t plan to establish a long-term presence.